An Honest Look at Electric Weed Burners

 If you’re prepared to pay more and are looking for a straightforward weed burner and nothing else, this is the product for you.

-We recommend this product based on the build quality, warranty period and trustworthiness of the brand.
+I recommend this product based on my testing in a friend’s garden, the build quality, warranty period and trustworthiness of the brand.

 Shipping weight: 1.6kg